 Jim Altepeter of Lafayette, Indiana, who has been working with Haitians since 1990, and Martin Glesil, a Haiti resident and interpreter serving groups visiting Haiti, developed Foundations for Haitians, a program to install cement floors in mountain houses.

-Glesil selects homes with children most in need.
-Families prepare their homes-leveling the floor, gathering gravel and rocks, carrying cement from distant storage, and hauling water to fill and re-fill the contractor’s 50-gallon barrel.
+Alex Michael and David Jean Baptiste select homes with children most in need.
+Families prepare their homes – leveling the floor, gathering gravel and rocks, carrying cement from distant storage, and hauling water to fill and re-fill the contractor’s 50-gallon barrel.

 A contractor installs the floor.
-Glesil inspects the job.
-Both educate the family on maintenance and sanitation, and Glesil makes follow-up visits.
+Alex and David inspect the job.
+Both educate the family on maintenance and sanitation, and they make follow-up visits.

-So far, more than 700 floors have been installed.
+So far, hundreds of floors have been installed.
 Many more await theirs.

-Martin travels in the mountains randomly selecting villages that seem to be unserved.
-He locates houses with dirt floors, seeks out a contractor in the area willing and able to do the actual cement work, and meets with the family and the contractor.
+Alex and David travel in the mountains randomly selecting villages that seem to be unserved.
+They locate houses with dirt floors, seek out a contractor in the area willing and able to do the actual cement work, and meet with the family and the contractor.
 The family is told how to prepare their house in terms of stone and gravel, which they are responsible for gathering.
-Martin then purchases cement wherever it is most accessible.
+They then purchase cement wherever it is most accessible.
 The cement is delivered to a central location and the family transports it to their home.